Milwaukee Brewers Radio Network

-The Milwaukee Brewers Radio Network (branded as the Brewers Radio Network) is a 33-station radio network in Wisconsin and Michigan that broadcasts baseball games and related programming for the Milwaukee Brewers of Major League Baseball, and is operated in lieu of the Brewers by Good Karma Brands.
+The Milwaukee Brewers Radio Network (branded as the Brewers Radio Network, with a "presented by" sponsorship by American Family Insurance) is a 34-station radio network in Wisconsin and Michigan that broadcasts baseball games and related programming for the Milwaukee Brewers of Major League Baseball, and is operated in lieu of the Brewers by Good Karma Brands.
 The network's flagship is WTMJ/620 in Milwaukee, Wisconsin, which was purchased by Good Karma Brands in 2018.
 WTMJ served as the flagship station for the network for all but three years of the Brewers' existence (the exceptions being WEMP in 1970 and WISN in 1981 and 1982).

 Announcers

-Hall of Fame member Bob Uecker has been part of the Brewers Radio Network since 1971.
+Hall of Fame member Bob Uecker was part of the Brewers Radio Network from 1971 until his death in 2025.
 Jeff Levering has been part of the Brewers Radio Network since 2015.
 Lane Grindle has been part of the Brewers Radio Network since 2016.
 Josh Maurer joined the team to do road games in 2022.

 Programming

 Pre-game

-The pre-game show is entitled as the On-Deck Show Built By Menards.
+The pre-game show is entitled as the On-Deck Show Built By Menards, and usually features an interview with Brewers manager Pat Murphy and a player before each game, along with lineups and weather conditions (or roof status for home games where it is closed).